Wine Books by Mike Veseth

-Mike Veseth is the author of more than a dozen books, including four books about wine, business, and society:
+Mike Veseth is the author of more than a dozen books, including four (soon to be five!) books about wine, business, and society.

 My first wine book analyzed the three global forces that I see shaping: globalization, commodification, and the thirst for authenticity.
 Wine Wars and Benjamin Lewin’s terrific In Search of Pinot Noir were named wine books of the year 2011 by Paul O’Doherty, the book reviewer at JancisRobinson.com.
 Wine Wars has also received a Best American Wine Book award from Gourmand International and the Silver Medal in the category of Best Business and Economics Book 2011 from ForeWords Reviews.